Protocol Lending Guide 2025: Complete Guide

 3. MakerDAO

 MakerDAO focuses on DAI stablecoin generation through collateralised debt positions (CDPs).
-It's unique in allowing users to mint DAI against various types of collateral.
+It's unique in that it allows users to mint DAI against various collateral types.

 - Primary Function: DAI stablecoin minting and borrowing